 How to install PostgreSQL on Ubuntu 24.04 LTS

-PostgreSQL is a community-driven database management system with a strong reputation for its highly customizable ability and performance.
+PostgreSQL is a community-driven database management system with a strong reputation for its high customization and performance.
 As a developer, you can write your own custom PostgreSQL data types, plugins, and even functions in one of your favorite programming languages.

 The fact that PostgreSQL is ACID compliant ensures the data's integrity.